sophietenhoor/book/book/lecture2/element_loads.md

 As the matrix method is a discrete approach, nodal loads were treated with ease.
 However, what to do with continuous loads or loads which are not applied at the nodes?

 ::::::{topic} Learning objective
-You'll look into how to model element loads using differential equations and work.
+You'll look into how to model element loads using differential equations and conservation of work and how these are combined in the matrix formulation.
 ::::::

-## Differential equations
+## Force-displacement relations using differential equations
 As [before](../lecture1/single_element.md), we can derive the force-displacement relations of a single extension element.
 However, now let's include the loads, for example a continuous load $q$

 ```{figure} extensionelementq.svg